GrapeBaBa/sui4j/docs/index.md

 This allows you to work with the [@MystenLabs/sui](https://docs.sui.io/) blockchain, without the additional overhead of having to write your own integration code for the platform in JVM ecosystem.

+The vision of sui4j is inspired by [Web3j](https://docs.web3j.io/), expect to accelerate JVM and Android ecosystem to integrate [@MystenLabs/sui](https://docs.sui.io/) network easily.

 Features
 ========